kyma-incubator/hack-showcase/docs/github-connector/manual_connection.md

     - **Secret**: {OBTAINED_SECRET}
     - **SSL verification**: `Disabled`

-5. Select the events to receive in the GitHub Connector.
+5. Select the Events to receive in the GitHub Connector.
 6. Click `Add webhook`.
 This redirects you back to the webhooks page.
 You can see a new webhook in the list.
 A successful configuration results in a green tick next to the new webhook.